wso2/docs-is/en/docs/administer/using-symmetric-encryption.md

 # Configurations Related to Symmetric Key Encryption

 This section explains the default configurations related to [symmetric key encryption](../../administer/symmetric-overview).
+From WSO2 Identity Server 5.11.0 onwards, symmetric encryption will be used by default.
+You can switch to [asymmetric key encryption](../../administer/using-asymmetric-encryption) if required.

 ## Algorithm used

 `AES/GCM/NoPadding` is used as the symmetric key encryption algorithm.

 GCM is a stream cipher.
 Hence, there is a performance advantage of using it due to parallel encryption of each block.
 There is no need to use a padding mechanism in GCM mode.
 In GCM mode, the initialization vector (IV) should be a unique value for each encryption request.
-The corresponding IVs of each unique value should be kept track of in order to decrypt.
+The corresponding IVs of each unique value should be kept track of in order to decrypt this internal data.
 The keysize supported is AES-128.

 The following configuration is enabled by default in the `<IS_HOME>/repository/conf/carbon.properties` file for the algorithm to be used.